Renewable Energy Savings Calculator

 What Payback Period Actually Tells You

 Payback period is the simplest metric for any energy retrofit decision.
 It answers one question: how many years until the cumulative savings equal the upfront cost.
 A 12,000 solar array saving 1,500 per year on electricity bills pays back in 8 years.
-After year 8, every dollar saved is pure return.
+After year 8, every dollar saved contributes directly to return.
 Before year 8, the system is still recovering its installation cost.
 Payback ignores the time value of money — for that reason it understates the financial case for systems with long lifespans, but it remains the most intuitive way to evaluate an energy purchase.

 The Rebate Effect on Payback Math